Ashram Road

 The Ashram Road is one of the major roads in the city of Ahmedabad in India.
-A major portion of the road runs parallel to the Sabarmati.
+The road was constructed in 1976, with a major portion of it running parallel to the Sabarmati.
 The road is a major financial hub of the city with the offices of the Reserve Bank of India and the Income Tax department located on the road.
 The road is also a tourist destination with the Sabarmati Ashram and the City Gold multiplex located on the road.
 Several of the best showrooms for sarees and traditional clothing like Asopalav and Anupam are situated on this road.

 Important offices and landmarks located on Ashram road are: